-The 'Incident' category was trialled during Q1 and Q2 in order to capture separately contact no injury assaults and RTC's.
+- The above figures include all categories for each type accident, incident, near miss, undesired circumstance combined - The 'Incident' category was trialled during Q1 and Q2 in order to capture separately contact no injury assaults and RTC's.
 This was removed from Q3 onwards.

-5.10 Highest/Most Significant Types & Internal Benchmarking
+4.8 Highest/Most Significant Types & Internal Benchmarking